SHIVASOMANATH/JOIP/Docker.md

 o	The docker image command lists Docker images that are (now) on your computer

 o	So far, we’ve seen how to download Docker images, use them to run commands inside running containers, and even how to explore a running container from the inside.
 Next, we’ll take a closer look at all the different kinds of Docker images that are out there.

+### command 6
+  * Explain the Docker Architecture

+Docker architecture
+Docker uses a client-server architecture.
+The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
+The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
+The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
+Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers.